South Florida Bulls football: Alex Golesh Era (2023–Present)

-On December 4, 2022, USF announced that Alex Golesh would be the program’s sixth head coach.
+On December 4, 2022, USF announced that Alex Golesh would be the program's sixth head coach.
 Golesh previously served as the offensive coordinator/tight ends coordinator for the University of Tennessee, where he was named a finalist for the Broyles Award after the 2022 regular season.
+In June 2023, USF's Board of Trustees approved funding for an on-campus football stadium.
+The stadium is expected to open in 2027.